naqeebghazi/darey.linuxadmin/README.md

 - Send the public key from the local to the remote client.
 The contents of the public key are not a security concern.
 - ssh-copy-id -i /home/.ssh/id_rsa.pub ec2user@32.54.33.13
 - Now you will have the public key on the remote host and the private key on the local host
-- -NOw just ss from your local to your remote host:
+- ssh from your local to your remote host:
     $ ssh ec2user@32.54.33.13
 You should now have connectivity.
 As long as a client has the public key, you will be able to connect using the corresponding private key.